NoeticTools/Git2SemVer.MSBuild/docs/articles/Versioning/Usage/BuildID.md

 Best practice is for this to be a single incrementing [build number](xref:glossary#build-number).
 Host like TeamCity do provide such a build number but some, like GitHub do not.
 There can also be multiple build number contexts such as dev boxes.
-In these cases a [build ID](xref:glossary#build-id) is constructed to be a unique psuedo build number using multiple Semmantic Versioning dot delimited identifiers.
+In these cases a [build ID](xref:glossary#build-id) is constructed to be a unique psuedo build number using multiple Semantic Versioning dot delimited identifiers.

 Example build ID shemas: